hpcloud/stackato-service-couchdb/README.md

     $ cat stackato-conf/processes-snippet.yml >> /s/etc/kato/processes.yml
     $ cat stackato-conf/roles-snippet.yml >> /s/etc/kato/roles.yml

-Note that 'echo_node' should always be specified before 'echo_gateway'.
+Note that 'couchdb_node' should always be specified before 'couchdb_gateway'.

-Optionally, you can add echo to the "data-services" group in role_groups.yml or create a new group.
+Optionally, you can add couchdb to the "data-services" group in role_groups.yml or create a new group.
 These groupings enable subsequent easy enabling/disabling of logical groups of services.